empire/go-overview1.21/session-01/presentation.md

 * Fixing clear bugs
 * Existing code depends on the old algorithm or the buggy behavior

-> Keeping older Go programs executing the same way even when built with newer Go distributions
+> Keeping older Go programs executing the same way even when built with newer Go distributions.

 ---